 • Unified environment — Content, apps, data repositories, and publication workflows are integrated in a single platform rather than maintained separately.

-Each OSP instance is delivered as a fully managed, secure deployment — professionally hosted and maintained so your team focuses on research, not infrastructure.
+Each OneSciencePlace instance is delivered as a managed deployment — professionally hosted and maintained so your team focuses on research, not infrastructure.

-• No backend management — Infrastructure, security patching, upgrades, and monitoring are handled by the OSP team.
+• No backend management — Infrastructure, security patching, upgrades, and monitoring are handled by the OneSciencePlace team.

 • Modular architecture — Use only the components you need.
 Extend with plugins, APIs, and custom modules as requirements grow.

-• Scalable from prototype to production — Supports individual researchers, small groups, departments, and national-scale collaborations on the same platform foundation.
+• Scoped to fit — Supports individual researchers, research groups, departments, and multi-institution gateways on the same platform foundation.